bytedance/byteps/docs/rationale.md

 ## I still don't understand.
 NCCL beats TF (or MXNet) PS so hard..

-The poor performance of the original PS impelmentation of Tensorflow and MXNet has many reasons -- poor engineering, did not overlap computation and communication well, did not utlize bidirection network bandwidth well, did not handle local merging across local GPUs well, did not support RDMA, etc.
+The poor performance of the original PS implementation of Tensorflow and MXNet has many reasons -- poor engineering, did not overlap computation and communication well, did not utilize bidirectional network bandwidth well, did not handle local merging across local GPUs well, did not support RDMA, etc.

 BytePS solves all these problems for you.
 If you are curious about the implementation details, read the code.
 We will also release a detailed technical paper soon.